 One of the best parts of working with Tonia and her crew on this project is that I actually gained space!
 I gained a shelf in each of my built in cabinets where I keep my shoes and handbags.
 That is a lot of space!
 It got all of my shoes and boots off of the floor.

 In one section, where I had a mix of folded totes and folded scarves, she put things in these great white woven baskets using bin clips to label them.
 My middle daughter has great handwriting and loves lettering so she created the labels for me.
 I loved having her involved in the process.
-(Her closet is next!)
-We also used these fun pink baskets with the labels to organize my clutches.
+(We did her closet too!)
+We also used these fun pink printed baskets (similar ones here) with the labels to organize my clutches.
 It is so much easier to find them by color category and is a great use of the deep shelves over my hanging clothes which was wasted space before.

 I absolutely love the jumbo command hooks on the back of the island!
 I used to have just a pile in the back of the closet or laying under the hanging clothes.
 This way I can see it all, know what I have and find it easily.
 Plus, it’s a better way to store them to prevent damage.